 The heart of any volcano roll sushi is quality short-grain sushi rice, fresh seafood (typically shrimp tempura), and that signature spicy mayo “lava” topping.
 Fresh avocado adds creaminess, while toasted sesame seeds and green onions provide texture and visual appeal.
 Each ingredient plays a crucial role in creating that perfect balance of flavors.

-Volcano Roll Sushi Ingredients
+How To Make Volcano Roll Sushi

 Creating volcano sushi roll involves preparing seasoned sushi rice, assembling an inside-out roll with nori, rice, and fillings (typically shrimp tempura and avocado), then topping with the signature “lava” mixture of spicy mayo, sriracha, and tobiko.
 The dramatic presentation mimics an erupting volcano, with the spicy topping cascading over the sliced roll.